tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 ### 3. Wooldridge test

-The Wooldridge test examines serial correlation by regressing the residuals in first-differences on their lags.
+The Wooldridge test examines serial correlation by regressing the residuals in first differences on their lags.
 It then tests whether the coefficient on the lagged residuals equals -0.5.

 {{% codeblock %}}
 ```R